LafyOjo/Kubernetes-Credential-Stuffing-and-API-Poisoning/mininet/README.md

 This example script creates a tiny Mininet topology on the local machine.
 It starts two hosts connected to a single switch, then generates a burst of HTTP traffic.
 A small Python HTTP server runs on `h2` while `h1` issues requests.

+The Sock Shop demo referenced in the root README lives at `../sockshop-master`.

 Run the script with root privileges so Mininet can configure network namespaces:

 ```bash